 Are you a corporate trainer?
 Do you want to add POSH training to your service list for your existing clients?
 Do you want to add in some compliance and implementation guidance as well?

-Are you a CA, CS or other compliance consultant?
+Are you a CA, CS or another compliance consultant?
 Do you want to assist clients with POSH implementation, training, and POSH audits?

 Due to global developments such as the #metoo movement, anti-sexual harassment compliance has transitioned from being a checklist-based task where the work was merely in form into a substantive task.

 Global organizations and Indian companies, including fast-growing startups which rely on venture capital and private equity, are keen to comply because they do not want to risk the reputational costs of non-compliance or legal damages of various kinds of employment litigation.

 We have identified the key areas where internal HR managers, external HR consultants and lawyers are needed to assist organizations with POSH implementation.

 - How to conduct inquiry and the steps to be taken to ensure the principles of natural justice are observed